mariomlz99/MineInsight/README.md

 - **(ns)** → Sequence number (**1, 2**)
 - **camera** → Image type (**rgb, swir, or lwir**)

+---

+# Target Location Annotations

+Each target location is estimated for each sequence of each track (refer to the paper for this estimation).
+The estimation of the target locations can be found according to the data you are using:

+## Target location using Raw Images:

+The target locations are already included in the folder downloaded in the previous sections [add hyperlink].

 Each folder contains:
 - **📷 Images** → Stored in `.jpg` format
 - **📝 Annotations** → Corresponding `.txt` files